 Who doesn’t like doughnuts?
 A lot of people.
 But for those who do like them, I’ve made the best doughnuts I know how to make.
 They have an amazing texture, all fluffy and soft, yet chewy and good at the same time.
 The trick is to have a very soft dough and to mix in diastatic malt.

 Diastatic malt contains active enzymes, mainly amylase, that break sugar.
 The enzyme turns starches into sugars, which makes bread all fluffy and creates amazing crusts on bread.
 You can use it whenever you bake, but for doughnuts it’s extra because you want that fluffy soft perfect doughnut that American police officers get to eat.
-You can buy diastatic malt powder online, but why not make it yourself?
+Sure, you can buy diastatic malt powder online, but why not make it yourself?

 - whole wheat grains (the whole grains, not cleaned, not pre-boiled or anything, just dry and nice!)